wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Let me explain why having multiple execution settings is useful with a bit more detail.
 Remember from [#s](#llomops-failover-strategies) that it can be useful to have a failover option in your application.
-Using the YAML file I can specify multiple execution settings for different LLM providers.
+Using the YAML file you can specify multiple execution settings for different LLM providers.

 To support the failover scenario, we need to modify the YAML file to include extra